Garrana/MEAArc/README.md

 ## Pilot planning session

-the purpose of the pilot planning session is to understand the customer environment , identify selected servers to on boarded to Arc and identify specific use cases to deliver the business value for customers
+the purpose of the pilot planning session is to understand the customer environment , identify selected servers to on boarded to Arc and identify specific use cases to deliver the identified business value for customers

+the below activities should be carried out in the pilot planning session 1- Whiteboarding session for the customer environment
+   2- identifying the business and technical value that would benifit the customer
-  White boarding session for customer environment Selection for specific servers to be onboarded into Arc ( 10-20 ) Selection for use cases for Arc for the projected servers
+   3- Selection for specific servers to be onboarded into Arc ( 10-20 )
+   4- Selection for Arc use cases for the projected servers incuding but not limited to
          Organization and inventory – Search, Index, Group, Tags Environments and automation – Templates, Extensions
          Access and security –  RBAC, Subscription
          Azure Policy ( Basic )
          Update Management

 ## Pilot deployment

+the below activities should be carried out in the pilot Deployment session
-Azure Arc agent deployment into the selected 10-20 VMs Verifying that the servers are projected to Azure portal Applying the specific agreed use cases in the pilot planning session Demonstrating the use cases and projected servers to the customer
+   1- Azure Arc agent deployment into the selected 10-20 VMs
+   2- Verifying that the servers are projected to Azure portal
+   3- Applying the specific agreed use cases in the pilot planning session
+   4- Demonstrating the use cases and projected servers to the customer

 ## Advanced Azure Arc Plan

+the below activities should be carried out in the Advanced Azure Arc plan
-Identifying  potential additional use cases and plans for Arc including Azure Policy ( advanced )
+   1- Identifying  potential additional sites/servers , use cases and plans for Arc including but not limited to
+         Azure Policy ( advanced )
          Azure Monitor
          Security Center
          Azure Sentinel
          Backup
          Log Analytics
          Service Map
          Application Insights
          Network Watcher
          Config and Change Management
+   2- identifying potential additional Azure hybrid services for the customer
+   3- agreeding on timelines and plan to deliver the agreed activities